TBD54566975/web5-rs/docs/API_DESIGN.md

   PUBLIC DATA credential_status: CredentialStatus?

   /// The credential schema, used to validate the data structure of the credential.
 This is optional.
+  /// JSON Schema validation is performed if the value is provided, and creation will fail if validation fails.
   PUBLIC DATA credential_schema: CredentialSchema?

   /// An optional array of evidence supporting the claims made in the credential.